-If you were using Windows in past then probably you would have used CCleaner to analyse and delete junk files, temporary files and free up space by deleting recycled files.
-On Linux we've a good alternative to CCleaner, BleachBit.
+If you were using Windows in the past then probably you would have used CCleaner to analyze and delete junk files, temporary files and free up space by deleting recycled files.
+On Linux, we have a good alternative to CCleaner, BleachBit.
 BleachBit analyses and deletes junk files, temporary files, Browsers history, cache and free up disc space.
-Let’s take a look at some of its features and know how to install latest BleachBit on Linux.
+Let’s take a look at some of its features and know how to install the latest BleachBit on Linux.

 BleachBit does not automatically select the type of files to be deleted but you need to manually select the files to be deleted from the left sidebar.
-BleachBit informs you when you make selection that require much time, for example deep scan the system for unimportant files.
+BleachBit informs you when you make a selection that requires much time, for example, deep scan the system for unimportant files.